 More Southern Style Chicken Recipes To Make

-Every single Southern cook and resident chicken fryer has his or her, favorite fried chicken recipe.
-It's often been a family secret that's been handed down for generations.
-I have so many favorite ways, it's impossible for me to choose only one.
+Every single Southern cook and resident chicken fryer has his or her favorite fried chicken recipe.
+It’s often been a family secret that’s been handed down for generations.
+I have so many favorite ways I like that it’s impossible for me to choose only one.
 Did I say impossible?
-That's right, impossible.
-In light of that, checkout a few other crispy fried chicken recipes to make such as:
+That’s right, impossible.
+In light of that, checkout a few other crispy fried chicken recipes to make:

 Thanks for visiting come back soon!